pudly/schmopera-hugo/content/articles/songstudio-lied-ing-the-way.md

 <figure data-type-"image"> {{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1675824214/media/2023/02/Carnegie_Sun_CH11305106_rhldnt.jpg){{% /md %}}

-<figcaption>Zhuohan Sun, Tenor and Yuriko Watanabe, Piano, in masterclass with Renée Fleming, Weill Music Room, New York, February 2, 2023.
+<figcaption>Tenor Zhuohan Sun and pianist Yuriko Watanabe in masterclass with Renée Fleming, Weill Music Room, New York, February 2, 2023.
 Photo: Fadi Kheir.</figcaption>
 </figure>

 Since announcing her retirement from staged works (though she returned recently to the Met for the new opera, _The Hours_) Ms. Fleming has toured the world in concert with programs consisting almost entirely of art songs.
 (In her master class, she told the audience that she prefers dropping the "art" and just referring to the programming as "song.")
 Half of her concert in Los Angeles ([reviewed here 2/8/18](/heavenly-voice-visits-the-city-of-angels/)), was devoted to German lieder, by Brahms.
 Upcoming concerts, where she will be accompanied by Evgeny Kissin, promise to have some focus on Russian music, including the prolific songwriter Sergei Rachmaninoff.
 Unlike opera, which has a large but finite canon, song is, in Ms. Fleming’s words, "infinite," as there are countless songs in many languages which have already been written, with countless numbers to come.